puavo-org/puavo-os/README.md

 To build images with these sources, your build environment should be a Debian GNU/Linux installation.
-To build images with "Buster"-version, use the "buster"-branch.
 To build images with "Bullseye"-version, use the "bullseye"-branch.
+To build images with "Bookworm"-version, use the "bookworm"-branch.
 The build host should probably be of the same version your target image is.
-As of March 2022, our main production version is Buster and Bullseye is under active development.
+As of May 2024, our main production version is Bullseye and Bookworm is almost ready for widespread deployment.

 After cloning the repository, you should also update submodules (unless the repository was cloned with parameter --recursive):